 Smart Copy and Checkpoint Resume

-By default, Reflection for Secure IT supports the following features that help minimize the amount of time and resources spent repeating unnecessary transfer of data.
+Reflection for Secure IT UNIX clients and servers support features that help minimize the amount of time spent repeating unnecessary transfer of data.

-Attachmate Reflection for Secure IT clients connected to Reflection for Secure IT support the ability to resume an interrupted file transfer at the point at which the transfer was interrupted.
+Reflection for Secure IT client and servers can resume an interrupted file transfer at the point at which the transfer was interrupted.
 For example, if a connection is dropped during a file upload, the client user can restart the transfer.
 The Reflection for Secure IT client determines the size of the file on the server, and requests a hash of that file from the server.
 The client computes the hash of the local file up to the length that the server already has.
 If the hashes are the same, the transfer resumes at that point in the file.

 Note: Computing a hash to compare files does not produce useful data for ASCII transfers between systems with different line endings, so the hash comparison is skipped in this case and the complete file is always transferred.